The College Application Process

 4. NCAA Eligibility for D1 or D2 College Sport

-If you plan to participate in Division I or II sports in college you must register and send your ACT or SAT scores to the NCAA Clearinghouse; code 9999.
+If you plan to participate in Division I or II sports in college you must register on the NCAA eligibility center website.

 Also it is very important make sure that your courses meet academic eligibility requirements; www.eligibilitycenter.org.
 (For example, Intro to films is NOT an approved English course and students should be taking another approved English course such as Myths, Strange/Mysterious, Poetry, and Exploring Lit).
 NCAA has very strict eligibility rules and expectations.

 Please register if you have not already done so.